willstMSFT/microsoft-365-docs/microsoft-365/syntex/model-types-overview.md

 This model type is the best option for documents in PDF or image files when you don't require automatic classification of the type of document, and it supports [more than 40 languages](/ai-builder/form-processing-model-requirements#model-for-unstructured-and-free-form-documents).

-When you create a freeform document processing model, use the **Freeform selection method** option.
+When you create a freeform document processing model, use the **Freeform extraction model** option.

 For more information, see [Overview of structured and freeform document processing](form-processing-overview.md).